dilame/nestjslonik/README.md

 that, we set up [custom providers](https://docs.nestjs.com/fundamentals/custom-providers).
 Each registered pool is automatically represented by an `<poolName='default'>SlonikPool` token.

-The `nestjs-slonik` package exposes the `getPoolToken()` function which returns a prepared token based on a given pool name.
+The `nestjslonik` package exposes the `getPoolToken()` function which returns a prepared token based on a given pool name.

 ```typescript